Third-Party Tested ≥98% HPLC Purity — USA Shipped

 Form Lyophilized powder

-Research Category Body Composition
+Research Category GH Secretagogues

 What is GHRP-6?

 GHRP-6 (Growth Hormone Releasing Peptide-6) is a synthetic hexapeptide that functions as a potent ghrelin receptor (GHS-R1a) agonist, stimulating the anterior pituitary to release growth hormone in a pulsatile manner.
 Its mechanism involves both direct pituitary stimulation and hypothalamic amplification through GHRH neurons, producing robust GH elevations that mimic natural secretory patterns.
-Research published in the Journal of Endocrinology demonstrated that GHRP-6 administration in animal models produced significant GH release within 15-30 minutes, with peak levels 5-10 times above baseline.
+Research published in the Journal of Endocrinology demonstrated that GHRP-6 use in animal models produced significant GH release within 15-30 minutes, with peak levels 5-10 times above baseline.
 Studies by Bowers et al. (1991) were among the first to characterize its GH-releasing potency.
 Notably, research in Neuroscience Letters has indicated neuroprotective properties in ischemic brain injury models, where GHRP-6 reduced infarct volume and improved neurological outcomes through anti-apoptotic pathways.
 Compared to other GH secretagogues like Ipamorelin and GHRP-2, GHRP-6 produces the strongest appetite-stimulating effect due to its ghrelin-mimetic activity.
 It also raises cortisol and prolactin to a greater degree than Ipamorelin, making it less selective but more potent in overall GH output.
 GHRP-2 shares similar potency but with slightly reduced hunger effects.
 For storage, lyophilized GHRP-6 should be kept at -20C for long-term preservation.
 Once reconstituted with bacteriostatic water, store at 2-8C and use within 4 weeks.
 This peptide is widely studied by endocrinologists, neuroscientists investigating ischemia-reperfusion injury, and researchers examining growth hormone physiology and appetite regulation pathways.

 GHRP-6 Research Applications